beartype/beartype/README.rst

-Beartype **deeply type-checks** (i.e., directly checks the types of *and* recursively checks the types of items contained in) parameters and return values annotated with these typing_ types:
+Beartype **deeply type-checks** (i.e., directly checks the types of *and* recursively checks the types of items contained in) parameters and return values annotated by these typing_ types:

 * None_.
 * list_.